grodriguez96/backend-blog-challenge/readme.md

 ## Requirements 📋

-_Make sure you have mysql installed, and changes the values in the bd.config.js file, also you'll need node installed_
+_Make sure you have mysql installed, and changes the values in config/bd.config.js file, also you'll need node installed_

 ## Installation 🔧